As you arrive

 - Plexiglass barriers have been installed in positions with more direct interaction with guest (e.g. admissions)

-Most importantly, we are here to answer questions, help you navigate, and guide physical distancing to keep everyone safe and healthy.
+Most importantly, we are here to answer questions, help you navigate, and have a tranquil experience in the beauty of nature.

 What are some of the increased safety measures Portland Japanese Garden is taking in light of reopening?